Important Legal Disclaimer

 Check the Property First

-Before furnishing your apartment with the items in your new apartment checklist, complete your inspection to make sure it's worth it.
+Before filling your flat with stuff, do your check to make sure it's worth it.

 - Check for hidden problems

-Don't furnish the wrong apartment.
+Don't fill the wrong flat.
 The $880 you save by checking first can get you a better place.
-Prioritise inspection before purchasing.

 Room-by-Room Essentials